jdmedlock/meteorite/README.md

 ### Starting & Building the App

-To start the application in development mode simply run `npm run start` or `yarn start` from the command line.
+To start the application in development mode simply run `npm run start`from the command line.
 The application will automatically open a new tab in your browser with the url `localhost:3000`.

-To start the application in production mode run `npm run serve` or `yarn serve` from the command line.
+To start the application in production mode run `npm run serve` from the command line.
 In production mode the app will automatically create a new browser tab with the url `localhost:5000`.
 The main difference between production and development modes is a Service Worker runs in productin mode to